Citation, DOI & article data

-A placental abruption refers to a premature separation of the normally implanted placenta after the 20th week of gestation and before the 3rd stage of labour.
-It is a potentially fatal complication of pregnancy and is a significant cause of third-trimester bleeding/antepartum haemorrhage.
+Placental abruption (or abruptio placentae) refers to a premature separation of the normally implanted placenta after the 20th week of gestation and before the 3rd stage of labor.
+It is a potentially fatal complication of pregnancy and is a significant cause of third-trimester bleeding/antepartum hemorrhage.

-The estimated incidence is at ~1% of all pregnancies.
-The rate of placental abruption is thought to have dramatically increased over last few decades (valid at the time of initial writing).
+The estimated incidence is ~1% of all pregnancies.
+The rate of placental abruption is thought to have dramatically increased in the past few years.

 - maternal trauma